Cycling has been on the rise in recent years, and the pandemic has further accelerated this trend in cities worldwide.

 Another benefit that perhaps many overlook is that cycling to work can save you money.

-Quite a bit of money, in fact.
+Quite a bit of money.

 Driving is becoming more expensive in the United States as previously falling gas prices spiked at the start of this year, sparked by higher oil costs, reveals Forbes.